bgriggs/redmist-timing-scoring-backend/upgrading-to-version2-api.md

 ```

 `ProcessSessionMessage`, `ProcessCarPatches`, and `ProcessReset` are your custom methods to handle the incoming data.

+It is recommended at the startup of your application to get the initial full status of the event by calling the `GetCurrentSessionState` endpoint to populate your local state.
+Your `ProcessSessionMessage` and `ProcessCarPatches` methods should then apply the changes to your local state by replacing the values on the initial status with non-null responses.

 ## REST API Changes
 The REST API endpoints have been updated to version 2.